sorbet/sorbet/website/docs/class-types.md

 sig {params(x: BasicObject).void}
 def takes_basic_object(x); end

-# The one error is because an instance
+# The one error is because an instance of BasicObject is not an instance of Object
 takes_object(Object.new)              # ok
 takes_object(BasicObject.new)         # error
 takes_basic_object(Object.new)        # ok